schnaitter/slides_jupyter_template_rdsc_informatik_2025/presentation.md

 ## More Assessment Options

-- drag‘n‘drop quizzes to allow for mapping and ordering exercises
+- Drag‘n‘drop quizzes to allow for mapping and ordering exercises
-- interactive plot based assessment
+- Interactive plot based assessment
+- Better support for test-driven assessment

 ## Jupyter Book 2

-- re-architecture based on MyST.md instead of sphinx
+- Re-architecture based on MyST.md instead of sphinx
-- depending on tooling the finished case studies will be ported (or not)
+- Depending on upgrade tooling, the finished case studies will be ported
-- bifurcation of template for both versions possible
+- Bifurcation of template for both versions possible

 # References